The Shaman Leveling Guide

 - Alliance: Draenei, for the hit buff

 - Horde: Orc, for Blood Fury; Troll, for Berserking; Tauren for War Stomp.

 Skip all crafting professions while leveling unless you have a nice pile of gold.
-If you do get a craft, then Leatherworking and Blacksmithing can make mail armor.
+If you do get a craft, then Leatherworking will make the mail armor that you want.
 With Inscription you can make all of your glyphs.

 - Enhancement: Agility and Stam